-Virgin Mobile reportedly set to launch iPhone as early as July 1Alex Wagner - Deputy Managing Editor, News Desk
+Virgin Mobile reportedly set to launch iPhone as early as July 1Alex Wagner - Editorial Director of News and Content

 We learned last month that Cricket Wireless will soon become the first prepaid carrier in the U.S. to offer the iPhone, but if a new report is to be believed, it won't be the only prepaid operator with the iPhone for long.
 According to a report from MarketWatch, Virgin Mobile is also set to begin selling Apple's smartphone in the near future.
 An announcement from Sprint (Virgin Mobile's parent company) is set to come this week, say "people familiar with the company's plans," and Virgin will reportedly start selling the iPhone as soon as July 1.
 No details on pricing were given.
 The report also has no information on whether or not Boost Mobile will also end up carrying the iPhone.